 What’s Azure AD B2C?

 Azure AD B2C refers to a specific offering from Microsoft that allows an organization to easily provide a commonly desired package of capability oriented at consumers.
-The package includes a web application you provide, a custom Azure AD directory with more flexible federation options, and an easily leveraged user registration process.
+The package includes a web application you provide, a custom Entra ID directory with more flexible federation options, and an easily leveraged user registration process.
 This allows you to permit your organization access to the application, but also allow others to create their own user account.
-And you can leverage the other Azure AD capabilities for these user accounts.
+And you can leverage the other Entra ID capabilities for these user accounts.

 This offering is appropriate for applications which include a user population that is not eligible for a UW NetID.
 In some cases, the other user population may have an existing identity and other UW solutions like UW Shibboleth will be more appropriate.
 There is an additional cost to this offering.
 Engage with UW-IT to explore what the best solution is.